Trustworthy-AI-UU-NKI/Cross-Modal-Segmentation/src/README.md

 # Enhancing Cross-Modal Medical Image Segmentation through Compositionality and Disentanglement

 This repository contains the implementation of our proposed method, where we introduced compositionality into a cross-modal segmentation framework to enhance performance and interpretability, while reducing computational costs.
-A shorter version of this thesis is under review at the Deep Generative Models workshop @ MICCAI 2024.
-If accepted, we will make this repository public and upload all the models' checkpoints to Huggingface.
 Below, you can see some examples results of our method with the interpretable compositional representations.

 ![results](../results/comp_MRI->CT_MYO_LV_RV.png)